Using Elasticsearch

 Out of Memory

-When creating the Elasticsearch app, you specify required resource/memory.
+When creating the Elasticsearch app, you specify the required resource and memory.
 If the process uses more memory than what is specified, then the OS's OOM Killer kills the Elasticsearch process.
-Since Elasticsearch processes are managed with supervisors, if a process is killed due to OOM, the supervisor will start the Elasticsearch process again, but it is highly likely that OOM will reoccur after its previous occurrence.
+Because Elasticsearch processes are managed by supervisors, if a process is killed due to OOM, the supervisor will start the Elasticsearch process again, but it is highly likely that OOM will reoccur after its previous occurrence.

-The following describes how to check if the Elasticsearch process has been restarted after being killed due to OOM.
+To check if the Elasticsearch process has been restarted after being killed due to OOM:

 • Check the node's uptime information in cerebro.
 If the uptime is shorter than other nodes, then it's likely that the Elasticsearch process has been restarted.

 • Check the node's supervisord.log.
-(Check the log/settings) If the log has the following content, it's likely the Elasticsearch process has been restarted due to OOM.
+(Check logs and settings) If the log has the following content, it's likely the Elasticsearch process has been restarted due to OOM.

 # The Elasticsearch process was killed by SIGKILL.